IBM-Cloud/terraform-cost-estimator/README.md

 Steps to generate the tfplan.json planFile

-1. Inside the directory which contains the tf files do
+1. Inside the directory which contains the .tf files do
 ```bash
 terraform plan --out tfplan.binary
 ```